 If you’ve been injured in an accident and are planning on pursuing a personal injury claim, it’s likely one of the first questions you’ll have is what your injury case is worth.
 While every situation is unique, there are specific factors to look at when valuing an injury claim.
-When you work with Shrager & Sachs, we’ll help you build a strong case and ensure you receive full and fair compensation for all your accident-related losses.
+When you work with Shrager, Sachs, & Blanco, we’ll help you build a strong case and ensure you receive full and fair compensation for all your accident-related losses.
 Before we break down what you may be eligible for, let’s take a look at what the law considers to be damages.

 Understanding Legal Damages and Accident-Related Losses